 A detailed Management Discussion and Analysis Report is given separately.

-A statement providing the information as required under Section 217 (2A) of the Companies Act, 1956 is given in Annexure III to this report.
-The details regarding the number of women employees vis--vis the total number of employees in each group is also given in Annexure IV.
+The details regarding the number of women employees vis-a-vis the total number of employees in each group is also given in Annexure IV.

 FINANCIAL STATEMENTS OF SUBSIDIARIES

 In terms of Proviso to Section 136 (1) of the Companies Act, 2013, Company will place separate audited accounts in respect of each of its subsidiary on its website & also provide a copy of separate audited financial statement in respect of each of its subsidiary, to any shareholder of the company who asks for it.
 The annual accounts of the subsidiary companies will also be kept open for inspection at the registered office of the Company and that of the respective subsidiary companies.